da667/Autosnort3/readme.md

 		- If you've confirmed that your oinkcode is valid, my only other recommendation is to re-run the script.

 ## Patch Notes
+ - 5/13/25
+    - User Praetorian saw fit to remind me that Autosnort3 has been broken for some time.
+Thank you for the reminder, and making me get off my ass to improve this script.
+	- Put the `apt-get` packages grabbed by this script in alphabetical order.
+Also added some pre-reqs to compile `vectorscan` libraries.
+More on this in a minute.
+	- Replaced the Intel Hyperscan package with a compiled-from-source copy of vectorscan.
+Why? well a couple of reasons.
+First off, [There was an issue I pushed to the Snort3 github] (https://github.com/snort3/snort3/issues/366) regarding some changes made to libhyperscan that caused it to not play nice with Snort.
+I was essentially told `not my yob, use a different pattern matching engine if you can't get it to work` by the Snort team, and found out that 1) Hyperscan is no longer open-source, nor is the open-source version supported 2) vectorscan is the drop-in replacement.
+	  - And so, here we are.
+We grab the prereqs, grab it from github, compile and install it.
+	- We're using pulledpork3 now.
+Why?
+Using the Talos Lightspd with PP3 allows us to automatically grab the correct SO rules for the version, OS, and arch Snort3 is running on.
+We don't have to avoid SO rules anymore.
+Or do insane safety dances to get the right SO rules for the right engine.
+It's a good day to die.
+	  - Don't get me wrong shared object rules still are absolutely awful.
+	- The cron job that tries to run pulledpork once a week, midnight on Sunday now tries to run pulledpork3 instead.
+I have no idea if this works.
+Good luck.
+If it's not working remove the entry from `/etc/crontab`.
+	- For those who insist on wanting to use the old perl-based pulledpork, I have a file `pulledpork.conf.pl.old` that you can use for reference purposes if you really want to.
+The new `pulledpork.conf` is formatted for use with pulledpork3.
+    - Speaking of SO rules, the `snort3.service` file has a second `plugin-path=` directive set to `/usr/local/etc/so_rules/` because for some reason, even after editing it, I couldn't get `snort_defaults.lua` to see the so_rules directory.
+I hate snort3 so much.
  - 4/15/24
 	- Had some reports from users over the weekend that safeclib download/compile was failing.
 I think they changed the filename format for safeclib, and also the order in which the files are listed, and that resulted in jq parsing attempting to download the wrong file.
 	- Additionally, after I fixed that, the directory name was no longer correct because the tarball name and the directory name are different now, so now the script creates a directory and untars the file using the `-C` option to specify the directory the script creates, and `--strip-components=1` to ensure the files are exactly where the script expects it.